sdelgadoc/twitter-bot-as-a-service/README.md

 * Select Deploy one revision from an existing image
 * Click SELECT and search for the Docker container your pushed previously and select it
 * Click on Show advanced setting

+In the CONTAINER section of Advanced settings:
 * Leave default values for everything except the following:
   * Set Memory Allocated to 4 GiB
   * Set Request timeout to 900
   * Set Maximum requests per container to 1

+In the VARIABLES section of Advanced settings:
+* Click on "+ ADD VARIABLE" to add environmental variables necessary for the script to run
+  * We are going to create environmental variables to store your Twitter Application's aunthentication credentials
+  * If you don't have a Twitter Application yet, [follow these steps](https://developer.twitter.com/en/docs/apps/overview) to create one
+* Create the following four environmental variables with their respective values:
+  1. CONSUMER_KEY
+  2. ACCESS_TOKEN
+  3. ACCESS_TOKEN_SECRET
+  4. CONSUMER_SECRET
+* Finally create the following environmental variable to generate improved logging in Google Cloud, and set the value to "TRUE"
+  1. PYTHONUNBUFFERED

 You are done!
 Click on CREATE to create your Cloud Run service